aboutcode-org/vulnerablecode/docs/source/tutorial_add_improver_pipeline.rst

 So you see, the new improver pipeline is very powerful in what you can achieve, but as always, with great power comes great responsibility.
-By design, the new improver are unconstrained, and you must be absolutely sure of what you're doing and should have robust tests for these pipelines in place.
+By design, the new improver is unconstrained, and you must be absolutely sure of what you're doing and should have robust tests for these pipelines in place.

 Writing an Improver Pipeline
 -----------------------------

-**Scenario:** Suppose we come around a source that curates and stores the list of packages that don't exist upstream and makes it available through the REST API endpoint https://example.org/api/non-existent-packages, which gives a JSON response with a list of non-existent packages.
+**Scenario:** Suppose we come across a source that curates and stores the list of packages that don't exist upstream and makes it available through the REST API endpoint https://example.org/api/non-existent-packages, which gives a JSON response with a list of non-existent packages.

-Let's write a pipeline that will use this source to flag these non-existent package as ghost package.
+Let's write a pipeline that will use this source to flag these non-existent packages as ghost packages.

-Create file for the new improver pipeline
+Create a file for the new improver pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All pipelines, including the improver pipeline, are located in the